Categories

 Tamoxifen administered for 10 years continuously or for five years followed by ABCSG-16 phase 3 trial found that postmenopausal women with hormone receptor-positive breast cancer who underwent 5 additional years of anastrozole therapy received no extra benefit compared with women who had 2 years of additional therapy.

-an aromatase inhibitor increases disease-free survival by a rate of 2.5-3.5 percentage points, as compared with tamoxifen alone.
+An aromatase inhibitor increases disease-free survival by a rate of 2.5-3.5 percentage points, as compared with tamoxifen alone.

 In a 10 year follow-up phase III TEAM trial exemestane alone and sequential tamoxifen/exemestane provide similar outcomes as adjuvant endocrine therapy in postmenopausal women with hormone receptor positive early breast cancer (Derks MGM): disease free survival at 10 yesrs was 675 for both groups, 10 year survival was 74 vs 73%, and breast cancer recurrence was 20 vs. 22%.

-TailoRx trial demonstrated about 70% of patients with hormone receptor-positive, human epidermal growth factor receptor 2 (HER2)-negative, axillary node-negative early-stage breast cancer, who received intermediate score on the Oncotype Dx test, could be
+TailoRx trial demonstrated about 70% of patients with hormone receptor-positive, human epidermal growth factor receptor 2 (HER2)-negative, axillary node-negative early-stage breast cancer, who received intermediate score on the Oncotype Dx test, could be spared chemotherapy.

 The trial found no difference in the disease-free survival whether these women were treated with endocrine therapy alone or with the combination of endocrine therapy with chemotherapy.